Home / Blog

 AI agent memory systems in 2026: Zep, Mem0, Letta, and dual-layer architectures

 Every production AI agent eventually hits the same wall: the context window is not storage.
 A 200K token window sounds large until you are running a real agent for weeks of daily operation.
-Here is how memory actually works in 2026 agent deployments — and which memory systems developers are actually using.
+Here is how memory actually works in 2026 — and which systems developers are actually using.

 3 April 2026 · 9 min read